-Step 1) A student must first contact the faculty member and discuss the complaint concerning the grade received.
+Step 1) After a final course grade has been officially filed, a student must first contact the faculty member and discuss the complaint concerning the grade received.
 This will serve as an informal review.

-The faculty member must respond in writing to the student within four (4) weekdays of receipt of the grievance, indicating whether the grievance is accepted or rejected, or offering an alternative suggestion for resolving the complaint.
-(Copies must be sent to the appropriate chairperson, dean, and Student Association Grievance Committee Representative.)
+The faculty member must respond in writing to the student within four (4) weekdays of receipt of the grievance, indicating whether the proposed resolution is accepted or rejected, or offering an alternative resolution.
+(Copies of that response must be sent to the appropriate chairperson, dean, and Student Association Grievance Committee Representative.)

-The Grievance Committee will be a standing committee consisting of three (3) students from the Student Association Grievance Committee (selected by the Representative chairperson); and three (3) faculty members selected by the Faculty Association President from a pool of six (6) faculty members designated by the Faculty Executive Board [the three (3) faculty members not selected shall serve as alternates], and will be chaired by the appropriate dean.
+The Grievance Committee will consist of three (3) students from the Student Association Grievance Committee (selected by the Representative chairperson); and three (3) faculty members selected by the Faculty Association President from a pool of faculty members designated by the Faculty Executive Board, and will be chaired by the appropriate dean or dean’s designee.

-The Faculty/Student Grievance Committee shall meet to review the case, providing the student and faculty member involved have had an opportunity to present arguments at separate times.
+The Faculty/Student Grievance Committee shall meet to review the case and hear evidence.
+It shall provide the student and faculty member involved the opportunity to present arguments at separate times.
 The committee shall reach a decision by a recorded roll call vote.
-In case of a tie, the dean will cast the deciding vote.
-The decision of the Committee will be presented in writing by the dean to the student, faculty member and chairperson within ten (10) weekdays of receipt of the grievance.
+In case of a tie, the dean or dean’s designee will cast the deciding vote.
+The decision of the Committee will be presented in writing by the dean or dean’s designee to the student, faculty member and chairperson within ten (10) weekdays of the hearing.

-Step 5) If the decision of the Committee is unsatisfactory to the student or the faculty member, either may request that the grievance be reviewed by the Provost/Vice President for Academic Affairs.
+Step 5) If the decision of the Committee is unsatisfactory to the student or the faculty member, either may, within three (3) weekdays of receipt of the Committee’s decision, request that the grievance be reviewed by the Provost.

-Step 6) If any of the above deadlines are not met by the student, the grievance will be considered invalid and dropped, unless, due to extenuating circumstances, the Provost/Vice President for Academic Affairs grants an extension of time.
+If any of the above deadlines are not met by the student, the grievance will be considered invalid and dropped, unless, due to extenuating circumstances, the Provost grants an extension of time.

 In the event that any of the above deadlines of Steps 1 through 4 are not met by the faculty or the dean, the matter will automatically be referred to the next step of the process.
-If the deadlines of step five (5) are not met by the Provost/Vice President for Academic Affairs, the resolution of the grievance will stand as determined by the committee.
+If the deadlines of step five (5) are not met by the Provost, the resolution of the grievance will stand as determined by the committee.

-If the student and/or faculty member involved in the grievance is not available due to the former not being enrolled in a current term or the latter not assigned teaching duties in a current term, the Provost/Vice President for Academic Affairs will establish appropriate and reasonable extensions of time.
+If the student and/or faculty member involved in the grievance is not available due to the former not being enrolled in a current term or the latter not assigned teaching duties in a current term, the Provost will establish appropriate and reasonable extensions of time.